orbitdb-archive/welcome/README.md

 ## Repositories

 The [@orbitdb](https://github.com/orbitdb) organization on GitHub contains many different repositories.
 For the most part, these fall into three categories: code which relates to OrbitDB, the peer to peer database for the decentralized web; Orbit Chat, a decentralized chat program built using OrbitDB; and various non-code repositories.

-Those three repositories are:
+### Code-free repositories

 - The **[welcome](https://github.com/orbitdb/welcome)** community repo, which you're in right now;
 - **[awesome-orbitdb](https://github.com/orbitdb/awesome-orbitdb)**, which is an attempt to list everything that is using OrbitDB, or could help people.
 Basically, what has been built?
 And;